 The idea was to personally thank U.S. legislators who took leadership on making all of the above referenced advocacy successes a priority issue for them.
 Though there have been many Senators and Representatives who have supported ATA’s ambitious advocacy agenda, there are some who have truly gone above and beyond and demonstrated leadership toward legislative language that promotes researching and curing tinnitus.

-Senators John Cornyn (R-TX) and Harry Reid (D-NV) were honored by ATA Board Members, Scott C. Mitchell, J.D., John Bates, and Michael O’Rourke, ATA Director of Public Affairs, Jennifer Born and ATA government relations counsel, Deborah Outlaw for their leadership during the 111th Congress (FY 08-09) in May 2009.
+Senators John Cornyn (R-TX) and Harry Reid (D-NV) were honored by ATA Board Members, Scott C. Mitchell, J.D., John Bates, and Michael O’Rourke, ATA Director of Advocacy & Research, Jennifer Born and ATA government relations counsel, Deborah Outlaw for their leadership during the 111th Congress (FY 08-09) in May 2009.

-From left to right: ATA Board member John Bates; Government relations counsel Deborah Outlaw; The Honorable John Cornyn; recent ATA Board chair Scott C. Mitchell J.D.; and ATA Director of Public Affairs, Jennifer Born.
+From left to right: ATA Board member John Bates; Government relations counsel Deborah Outlaw; The Honorable John Cornyn; recent ATA Board chair Scott C. Mitchell J.D.; and ATA Director of Advocacy & Research, Jennifer Born.

-From left to right: recent ATA Board chair, Scott C. Mitchell J.D.; ATA Government Relations counsel Deborah Outlaw; ATA Director of Public Affairs Jennifer Born; accepting the honor on behalf of The Honorable Harry Reid's are senior staff Robert Herbert and Joe Martin, and ATA Board member Michael O'Rourke.
+From left to right: recent ATA Board chair, Scott C. Mitchell J.D.; ATA Government Relations counsel Deborah Outlaw; ATA Director of Advocacy & Research Jennifer Born; accepting the honor on behalf of The Honorable Harry Reid's are senior staff Robert Herbert and Joe Martin, and ATA Board member Michael O'Rourke.